 - Video surveillance.
 It may be necessary to try and gather video surveillance from cameras on nearby homes or businesses.
 This may require assistance from an attorney who can obtain a court order to get the footage.
 If a picture is worth a thousand words in these situations, then a video showing liability is worth a million words.

 - Statements from eyewitnesses.
 You may have gotten the names and contact information of eyewitnesses to the crash.
-Your attorney may be able to get recorded statements from these witnesses to help bolster your case against the negligent party.
+Your Phoenix personal injury attorney may be able to get recorded statements from these witnesses to help bolster your case against the negligent party.

 What Kind of Compensation Is Available in These Cases?